mkarner07/mkarner07.github.io/_posts/2025/2025-04-17-Harvard-vs-FBI-Two-Negotiation-Methods.md

 ---

 *Thank you for reading my article!
-If you are interested in the topic of negotiation, you can also check out my last two articles.*
+If you are interested in the topic of negotiation, you can also check out my last two articles on
+[Getting to Yes]({% post_url 2025-04-03-Getting-to-Yes-Explained %}) and [Never Split the Difference].*

 *Disclaimer: For this article, I used generative AI support.
 As a basis, I used my notes back from when I initially read the book.
 I used AI specifically for creating a first draft of an article based on these notes and then edited it manually.*